For Clients with Anxiety, Depression, and Symptoms of Trauma

 Tipping and Payment Policies

-I don't accept tips.
+I don't expect tips.
 I want to be a regular, affordable part of your self-care regimen, and I find that the anxiety surrounding whether or not to tip and how much can be a deterrent for clients.
 I also know that cost can be a barrier to getting regular bodywork, especially when you're already spending money on other health-care related expenses like therapy.

 I accept credit card, cash, check, and Venmo.
 I offer student discounts and prepaid package discounts.
 I also offer a limited number of sliding scale sessions with no questions asked.